One of the biggest changes that businesses have had to tackle during this time has been moving a vast workforce into a home working setting.

 There is likely to be more regular and timely communication being distributed among businesses at this time.

-Her company had been sending daily and weekly emails about the Coronavirus and some video.
+Her company had been sending daily and weekly emails about the Coronavirus and some videos.
 These had all been subtitled, to her delight (and surprise!).

 There may also be changes to the everyday processes that your team members follow.
 So communication of these is equally as important.